dakujem/sqids-legacy-backport/README.md

 After updating your project to a supported PHP version, change your project requirement from `dakujem/sqids-legacy-backport` to `sqids/sqids`.
 Chances are, you need not do anything else.

-This backport is based on [a stable release](https://github.com/sqids/sqids-php/releases) of `sqids/sqids` current at the time of update.
+This backport is based on [the same tag](https://github.com/sqids/sqids-php/tags) of `sqids/sqids` it is released under.
 PHP 8 features (most notably constructor property promotion) have been removed or replaced.